-A miscarriage may also be accompanied by signs of bleeding or pain in the abdomen and so on.
-If there is any discomfort, avoid exercising until they completely go away.
+A miscarriage may also be accompanied by signs of bleeding or pain in the abdomen, and so on.
+If there is any discomfort, avoid exercising until it completely goes away.
 Take some rest and allow your body and mind to return to normalcy before resuming your workouts.

 Safe Exercises after Miscarriage